Save $$thousands$$ when you switch to electricity for heating and transportation! OPALCO will provide on-bill financing for your qualified projects.

 Each program measure has defined dollar limits.
 EV charging stations have a project cap of $2,500 each, heat pump water heaters are capped at $3,500 and ductless heat pumps have a cap of $15,000.
-If your project is expected to be higher, please contact us in advance.

 Members can apply for as many projects as they like, limited to one of each available measure per meter and pending funding availability.
 Members with multiple accounts could have multiple measures attached to multiple meters.
 Each must be applied for separately.